tillkamppeter/ippusbxd/readme.md

 explain only a method using systemd and UDEV here.

-In these systems it is recommended to start ippusbxd via systemd when an appropriate printer is connected and discovered by UDEV. cups-filters from version 1.13.2 on and CUPS from version 2.2.2 has everything needed to for driverless printer setup. "driverless" means that no printer driver, with the driver being any software or data specific to (a) certain printer model(s) is needed. driverless printing makes use of IPP to allow the client to query the printer's capabilities and IPP-over-USB was developed to allow these queries also if the printer is not on the network but connected via USB.
+In these systems it is recommended to start ippusbxd via systemd when an appropriate printer is connected and discovered by UDEV. cups-filters from version 1.13.2 on and CUPS from version 2.2.2 has everything needed for driverless printer setup. "driverless" means that no printer driver, with the driver being any software or data specific to (a) certain printer model(s) is needed. driverless printing makes use of IPP to allow the client to query the printer's capabilities and IPP-over-USB was developed to allow these queries also if the printer is not on the network but connected via USB.
 Therefore we can assume that all IPP-over-USB printers support driverless printing.

 A remark to driverless printing: There are two very similar standards: